Learn About WIC Requirements

-While meeting these requirements deem an applicant eligible for WIC benefits, infants and pregnant women who are determined to be at nutritional risk will receive priority replacement.
+While meeting these requirements can make an applicant eligible for WIC benefits, infants and pregnant women who are determined to be at nutritional risk generally receive priority replacement.

 This includes pregnant women who or underweight or suffer from serious health conditions, such as anemia.
-Additionally, preference is given to postpartum mothers who breastfeed over postpartum women who choose not to.
+Additionally, preference is given to postpartum mothers who breastfeed.

 While fathers do not meet categorical eligibility requirements, they can apply for WIC on behalf of eligible family members.
 Legal guardians, step parents and foster parents can also apply for WIC if they have children 5 years of age or younger.

 To qualify for WIC benefits, applicants must have a total household income that does not exceed WIC income guidelines for their household size.
 Income standards are set every financial year and are determined by family size and the national poverty level.

 Each state agency’s income standard generally falls between 100 percent and 185 percent of the Federal Poverty Level (FPL) income guidelines.

 Applicants can determine their income-eligibility by referring to the income levels set by their state agency.
 If they make less than the maximum income standard for their family size, then they may qualify for WIC benefits.